joaovicente/java-observable-event-sourcing-architecture-book/1-rest-interface.md

 So the application runs but is does not do anything useful, so lets stop the app now and let's create a`CreatAuthorController`by editing`./src/main/java/com/joaovicente/CreateAuthorController.java`and add  POST capabilities

-The handler method as shown below, to expose the`GET /authors/{authorId}`endpoint and the `POST /authors`
+The handler method as shown below, to expose`POST /authors`

 ```java
 package com.joaovicente.author;